LinuxDevil/athkar/README.md

 1. After installation, the Athkar VS Code Extension will automatically start reminding you with Athkar every hour.
 2. To choose a different Athkar from the default, go to the extension settings and select your preferred Athkar.
+3. To run the extension manually and get an Athkar reminder immediately, open the VS Code Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) and search for "Athkar".
+Then select "Athkar: Show Athkar Now" from the list of commands.

+## Features

+-   Provides Islamic Athkar reminders every hour
+-   Includes a variety of Athkar to choose from
+-   Easy to install and use

 ## Support